 Some FAQ’s on How Long is Paint Good For:

 - Does paint go bad?
-The shelf life of paint is years and years.
+The shelf life of almost all paint is years and years.
 We show below how to save old paint and give tips on paint storage.

 - How long does paint last?
 That depends: was it opened or not…